aplteam/Cider/mkdocs/docs/user-commands.md

 : Remember the specified string as an alternative to the project folder filepath when opening the project.
 Aliases are not case sensitive.

 `-batch`
-: Open the newly created project without asking for confirmation.
+: Open the new project without asking for confirmation.

 `-ignoreUserExec`
-: On this occasion, open the project without executing the user function defined in Cider’s config file.
+: Open the project without executing the [user function](configuration.md#executeafterprojectopen) specified in the global config.

 `-noEdit`
 : Do not offer the configuration for editing.